KAS S1 Access Control Gateway - Ceiling Mount, Wireless BLE and Sub-GHz, LAN PoE or Wi-Fi

 A 240V AC GPO with a DC transformer is installed at each gateway location within building Wi-Fi range.
 The gateway connects wirelessly to the site Wi-Fi system.
 Power supply: AC/DC transformer 5V 1A plug (if supplied separately).

-- Recommended for small installations with a limited number of gateways.
+- Recommended for small installations with a limited number of gateways

-- Power cycling requires a physical visit to the gateway location.
+- Power cycling requires a physical visit to the gateway location

 Option 3: Wi-Fi + DC Loop Cable from Remote Transformer

 A twin wire pair cable is connected in series between multiple gateways on a floor, powered from a single AC/DC transformer.
 This option suits retrofit installations where LAN PoE is not feasible and multiple gateways per floor can share a single transformer.
-Gateway power input connects via a DC plug tail (if supplied).

-- Avoids the cost and time of running independent Cat-5/6 cabling to each gateway from the LAN patch panel.
+- Avoids the cost and time of running independent Cat-5/6 cabling to each gateway from the LAN patch panel

-- Cable voltage drop must be calculated before installation - refer to the DC Circuit Design Chart below.
+- Cable voltage drop must be calculated before installation — refer to the DC Circuit Design Chart below

-- A 12V DC supply is recommended where significant cable runs or voltage drop is anticipated.
+- A 12V DC supply is recommended where significant cable runs or voltage drop is anticipated

-- Power cycling requires a physical visit to the gateway or transformer location.
+- Power cycling requires a physical visit to the gateway or transformer location

 Wiring and Network Decision Chart